-We have audited the financial statements of the South Broward Drainage District, whose headquarters is located in Southwest Ranches, Florida, as of and for the year ended September 30, 2014, and have issued our report thereon dated January 8, 2015.
+We have audited the financial statements of the South Broward Drainage District, located in Southwest Ranches, Florida, as of and for the year ended September 30, 2015, and have issued our report thereon dated January 11, 2016.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Chapter 10.550, Rules of the Florida Auditor General.
 We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards, and Chapter 10.550, Rules of the Florida Auditor General.
-Disclosures in those reports, if any, which are dated January 8, 2015, should be considered in conjunction with this management letter.
+Disclosures in those reports, if any, which are dated January 11, 2016, should be considered in conjunction with this management letter.